undnull/voxelius/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 #### Description
+A clear description of what happened.
 _Example:_ Sand doesn't fall when there's a water under it.
 #### Expected behaviour
+A clear description about what should happen.
 _Example:_ Sand should fall through the water.
+#### Environment
+1. Operating system info (`uname -a` would be great)
+  _Example:_ `Linux laptee 5.10.11-arch1-1 #1 SMP PREEMPT Wed, 27 Jan 2021 13:53:16 +0000 x86_64 GNU/Linux`
 #### Steps to reproduce
 _Example:_
 1. Find an ocean in the game